Trent University

 Faculty & Research

-Faculty in the Anthropology Department are engaged in award-winning research specializing in human/environment relationships, long-term archaeological perspectives on the relationship of human settlement and mobility with resource use, agricultural ecosystems, urbanism, food and drink studies, health, and the production and consumption of material culture, including behavioural chains, usewear, taphonomy, and technological analyses.
+Faculty in the Anthropology Department are engaged in award-winning research specializing in human/environment relationships, long-term archaeological perspectives on the relationship of human settlement and mobility with resource use, agricultural ecosystems, urbanism, health, and the production and consumption of material culture, including behavioural chains, usewear, taphonomy, and technological analyses.

 By conducting cutting edge research we are able to bring to you, in our teaching, the newest developments in our rapidly advancing and always-changing discipline.

-Below is a listing of our Faculty members followed by a very brief description of their research direction and contact information.
-Click on their names to learn more about their research interests, a list of recently published papers, research opportunities, and more.
+Below is a listing of our undergraduate and graduate Faculty members followed by a very brief description of their research direction and contact information.
+Click on their names to learn more about their research interests, a list of recently published papers, research opportunities, graduate student opportunities and more.

 James Conolly smiling standing outside in front of green leafy backdropJames Conolly